 - Ensure robust admission processes are in place to identify those patients with a history of blood loss (acute or chronic), symptoms or clinical features suggestive of anaemia and/or hypovolaemia - Document cardiovascular status including assessment for hypovolaemia or shock as this may mean measured Hb is falsely high - Complete urgent serum blood tests to include: Hb, Ferritin, T-Sats, CRP, eGFR or Creatinine, B12 and folate, and LFTs, Lactate and Group & Save if relevant (see Figure 6) - Consider point of care testing, such as haemoglobin concentration screen (Hemocue®) or blood gas analysis (venous or arterial) on admission to identify anaemia - Activate Major Haemorrhage Protocol early if major blood loss or signs of shock - Consider bleeding risk and how to mitigate this.
 Clearly document the decision to continue, withhold or discontinue any medications - Differentiate resuscitation from assessment and optimisation of anaemia41 - Develop specialty specific protocols for preoperative optimisation then intraoperative and postoperative management of patients with anaemia, particularly in those with frailty - Ensure early senior decision making regarding timing and urgency of operative intervention - Use a shared decision making process to consent for blood transfusion and conservation techniques - Specific specialties: - Urology patients with haematuria are often on antiplatelet or anticoagulant medication.
-Some reversal agents may be indicated - see the UKCPA for further advice - Vascular Critical Limb Ischaemia (CLI) patients may need higher blood transfusion thresholds - Hip fracture patients 19% of patients are under-resuscitated and 50% are anaemic preoperatively.42 Many benefit from early resuscitation, including consideration of early blood transfusion43 - Emergency general surgery patients are very varied and have a higher incidence of perioperative blood transfusion - The National Emergency Laparotomy Audit (NELA) reports-only 24% of patients over 70 had geriatrician input.44 Standard protocols are helpful especially out-of-hours.
+Some reversal agents may be indicated - see the UKCPA Handbook of Perioperative Medicines for further advice - Vascular Critical Limb Ischaemia (CLI) patients may need higher blood transfusion thresholds - Hip fracture patients 19% of patients are under-resuscitated and 50% are anaemic preoperatively.42 Many benefit from early resuscitation, including consideration of early blood transfusion43 - Emergency general surgery patients are very varied and have a higher incidence of perioperative blood transfusion - The National Emergency Laparotomy Audit (NELA) reports-only 24% of patients over 70 had geriatrician input.44 Such input might be especially helpful in individual shared decision making and in developing standard protocols with the team, such as for Patient Blood Management especially out-of-hours.